Updated: Jan 3

 Your website is the single most popular tool your customers will use to learn about your business.
 You link it in social media posts, on your business cards, and maybe it's even plastered on a t-shirt or two.
 It is imperative that your site is clean, functional, user-friendly, aesthetically pleasing, blah, blah, blah...

 All that "blah blah blah" isn't cheap.
-Hiring a web developer can cost anywhere from $800 to $50,000 (but you can start in the lower range).
+Hiring a web developer can cost anywhere from $800 to $50,000 (you should start in the lower range).
 But this is an investment.
-Your website should be bringing in new money for you with little input from you.
+Your website should essentially be passive income for your business.
 It is how you will consistently make your own money for your business.
 You'll also need to factor in the cost of your domain name, website maintenance, and advanced features, such as S.E.O.

 S.E.O. stands for search engine optimization, and it helps prospects discover your business!